 Press service tel: +46 858 519 00, email@example.com

-In accordance with NCC’s Articles of Association, owners of Series A shares are entitled to request that their shares be converted to Series B shares.
-As a result of such conversion, the total number of voting rights in the company is reduced.
-In connection with conversion, the company is obligated, pursuant to the Swedish Financial Instruments Trading Act (1991:980), to disclose details of the change in this manner.
+According to NCC’s articles of association, owners of Series A shares are entitled to request that such shares be converted to Series B shares.
+Conversion reduces the total number of voting rights in the company.

 NCC is divesting the Omega Company House office building in the Skejby area of Aarhus to PensionDanmark for approximately SEK 260 million.
 The agreement adds an additional office building in Skejby to PensionDanmark’s portfolio, which thereby owns three office buildings and one hotel in one of the most attractive areas of Aarhus.

 NCC has been commissioned to refurbish and remodel 210 rental apartments in Herlev, near Copenhagen, on behalf of the housing company DAB.
 The order value is approximately SEK 360 million.

 NCC has been commissioned by Uppsala Vatten to upgrade and modernize the Kungsängsverket treatment plant.
 The measure is necessary to meet Uppsala’s population growth and the more stringent requirements for efficient and robust sewage treatment.
 The order value is approximately SEK 270 million.

 NCC is now commencing work on the property development project MIMO, encompassing approximately 40,000 square meters of offices, services and retail in Mölndal, due south of Gothenburg, Sweden.
 One third of the project space is already let to tenants, which include SATS and Mindpark.